bastibe/Darktable-Film-Simulation-Panel/README.md

 ## Known Issues

-In some versions of Darktable, applying a style in the darkroom crashes darktable.
+In some versions of Darktable, applying a style using `darktable.styles.apply` in the darkroom crashes darktable.
 The reasons for this are as of yet unknown.
 A [bug report](https://github.com/darktable-org/darktable/issues/13985) has been filed.
 You can apply the styles without issue from the styles menu, or in the lighttable panel.

-It seems to be related to the CSS somehow.
+The Film Simulation Panel currently works around this by using the `darktable.gui.action` interface instead if in the darkroom view.
+This might behave strangely in edge cases, such as multiple images in the current selection, or if the style names contain untested characters (`/` is appropriately escaped, but others might need escaping as well).

 ## Background